weecology/ogrants/add.md

 title: Submit a grant
 ---

-## Simple
+## Instructions

 Fill out the form below.

-You can either post your grant elsewhere (we recommend [Zenodo](https://zenodo.org/)) and provide a link to the file or upload a pdf of the grant using the button at the bottom of the form.
+You can either upload your grant files elsewhere (we recommend [Zenodo](https://zenodo.org/)) and provide a link to the file OR upload a pdf using the button at the bottom of the form.

 **By uploading a pdf:**